GSDhaliwal05/Excel-Formulas/README.md

 This tutorial demonstrates how to create a dynamic Excel invoice with:

 - Auto-calculation of totals and taxes
-- Quantity conversion from kg to pounds
-- Unit price auto-fill and total calculation per row
-- Dropdown lists for products sourced from another sheet
+- Quantity conversi products sourced from another sheet
 - Automation via macros (VBA)

 This project is ideal for beginners who want to create a functional invoice system in Excel.